Helen Vendler

-Helen Hennessy Vendler (born April 30, 1933) is an American literary critic and is Porter University Professor Emerita at Harvard University.
+Helen Vendler (née Hennessy; April 30, 1933 – April 23, 2024) was an American academic, writer and literary critic.
+She was a professor of English language and history at Boston University, Cornell, Harvard, and other universities.

+Her academic focus was critical analysis of poetry and she studied poets from Shakespeare and George Herbert to modern poets such as Wallace Stevens and Seamus Heaney.
+Her technique was close reading, which she described as "reading from the point of view of a writer".

+Vendler reviewed poetry regularly for periodicals including The New Yorker and The New York Review of Books.
+She was also a regular judge for the National Book Award and Pulitzer Prize and so was influential in determining writers' reputation and success.

 Life and career

-Helen Hennessy Vendler was born on April 30, 1933, in Boston, Massachusetts, to George Hennessy and Helen née Newman Hennessy.
+Helen Hennessy was born on April 30, 1933, in Boston, Massachusetts, to George Hennessy and Helen née Newman Hennessy.
 She was the second of three children.
 Her parents encouraged her to read poems as a child.
-Vendler's father taught Spanish, French, and italian at a high school, while her mother had taught in a primary school before marriage.
+Vendler's father taught Spanish, French, and Italian at a high school, while her mother had taught in a primary school before marriage.
 Vendler attended Emmanuel College over the Boston Girls' Latin School and Radcliffe College because her parents would not let her enroll in "secular education".
-She received an A. B. from Emmanuel.
+She received an A.B. from Emmanuel, majoring in chemistry.

-Vendler was awarded a Fulbright Fellowship, attending the Université catholique de Louvain from 1954 to 1955, for mathematics.
-But while traveling to the university, she decided that she would rather study English than math and the Fulbright commission allowed her to switch her focus to literature.
-Upon returning to the U.S., Vendler took 12 undergraduate courses in English at Boston University in a year and in 1956 entered Harvard University as a graduate student in English.
-The department's chair told her within a week of entry that "we don't want any women here", while Perry Miller refused her entry in a seminar he led on Herman Melville despite viewing her has his "finest student", according to The New York Times.
+In 1954, Vendler was awarded a Fulbright Fellowship for mathematics at the Université catholique de Louvain but, while traveling to the university, she decided that she would rather study English than math, and the Fulbright commission allowed her to switch her focus to literature.
+Upon returning to the U.S., Vendler took 12 undergraduate courses in English at Boston University in a year.
+In 1956, she enrolled at Harvard University as a graduate student in English.
+She recalled that the department's chair told her within a week of entry that "we don't want any women here", while Perry Miller refused to admit her to a seminar he led on Herman Melville despite viewing her as his "finest student".
 Other Harvard professors offered her more support, notably I. A. Richards.
 Vendler was offered a job teaching in Harvard's English department in 1959, making her the first woman the department offered a job as an instructor.
 She declined.

 Vendler graduated with a Ph.D. in English and American literature the next year.
-She began teaching English at Cornell University in 1960, after her husband at the time, Zeno Vendler, moved teach there.
-She left Cornell in 1963 and spent several years at various other institutions, including a year (1963-1964) teaching at Haverford College and Swarthmore College, two years (1964-1966) as an assistant professor at Boston University, and another two (1966-1968) as full professor.
+She began teaching English at Cornell University in 1960, after her husband at the time, Zeno Vendler, moved to teach there.
+She left Cornell in 1963 and spent several years at various other institutions, including a year (1963–64) teaching at Haverford College and Swarthmore College, two years (1964–66) as an assistant professor at Boston University, and another two (1966–68) as full professor.
 Vendler spent a year as a Fulbright Lecturer at the University of Bordeaux.
-After this, she was Boston University's director of graduate studies in the English department from 1970 to 1975 and again from 1978 to 1979.
+After that, she was Boston University's director of graduate studies in the English department from 1970 to 1975 and again from 1978 to 1979.